iotexproject/dev-portal-content/blogposts/halo-grants-june2022-update.md

-*The **IoTeX Halo Program** offers grants for software and hardware development, research, and community efforts to fuel the development of the **Internet of Trusted Things**.
+*The **IoTeX Halo Program** offers grants for software and hardware development, research, and community efforts to fuel the development of **MachineFi** Dapps.
 Halo Grants are open for any project at any stage to apply to promote the growth and use of IoTeX technology.*

 The month of June has seen 9 new startups seeking funds through Halo, ranging from DeFi to GameFi and NFTs.